doccano/doccano/docs/setup_cloud_storage.md

 When you create your access keys, you create the access key ID (for example, AKIAIOSFODNN7EXAMPLE) and secret access key (for example, wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY) as a set.
 The secret access key is available for download only when you create it.
 If you don't download your secret access key or if you lose it, you must create a new one.

 1. Sign in to the AWS Management Console as an IAM user.
-For more information.
 2. In the navigation bar on the upper right, choose your user name and then choose **My Security Credentials**.
 3. To create an access key, choose **Create access key**.
 If you already have two access keys, this button is disabled and you must delete an access key before you can create a new one.
 When prompted, choose either **Show secret access key** or **Download .csv file**.
 This is your only opportunity to save your secret access key.
 After you've saved your secret access key in a secure location, chose **Close**.